Stocks See Support from Economic Confidence After Strong US GDP Report

 Interest Rates

-March 10-year T-notes (ZNH6) are down -2.5 ticks.
-The 10-year T-note yield is up +0.8 bp at 4.171%.
-T-note prices fell on the stronger-than-expected US Q3 GDP report of +4.3%, although most of the other economic reports released today were mildly weaker than expected on balance.
+March 10-year T-notes (ZNH6) on Tuesday fell by -1.5 ticks.
+The 10-year T-note yield rose by +0.2 bp to 4.165%.
+T-note prices fell on the stronger-than-expected US Q3 GDP report of +4.3%, although most of the other economic reports released Tuesday were mildly weaker than expected on balance.

-T-note prices are also being undercut by supply overhang.
-The Treasury today will sell $70 billion of 5-year T-notes and $28 billion of 2-year floating rate notes.
-The Treasury will then sell $44 billion of 7-year T-notes on Wednesday.
+T-note prices were also undercut by supply overhang.
+The Treasury on Tuesday sold $70 billion of 5-year T-notes and $28 billion of 2-year floating rate notes.
+The Treasury will sell $44 billion of 7-year T-notes on Wednesday.

 Swaps are discounting a 0% chance for a -25 bp rate cut by the ECB at its next policy meeting on February 5.